Legislation and legislative procedures - Secondary (delegated) legislation

 Affirmative Resolution Procedure

-Under this procedure, the statutory instrument must be explicitly approved by both the House of Commons and the House of Lords before it can become law.
-This method is often used for legislation of significant importance or sensitivity.
+The statutory instrument must be approved by both Houses of Parliament before it can become law.
+This procedure is used for legislation of greater importance or sensitivity.

 Negative Resolution Procedure